 - For Indian applicants, the only ID accepted at the test centre as well as in online mode is a valid, current passport.

-- If a student is not able to provide the required ID for any reason, he/she must contact testsecurity@gmac.com at least 10 days before the exam date.
+- If you are not able to provide the required ID for any reason, you must contact testsecurity@gmac.com at least 10 days before the exam date.
 The approval from test security will be needed in such a case.

-Additionally, GMAT provides testing accommodations like adjustable chairs, medical equipment, additional testing time, for candidates with special needs.
-These candidates have to submit an accommodation request to GMAC, receive their approval and then apply for the GMAT exam and accommodations.
+Additionally, GMAC provides accommodations like adjustable chairs, medical equipment, additional testing time, for candidates with special needs.
+These candidates have to submit an accommodation request to GMAC, receive their approval and then apply for the exam and accommodations.

 To apply for accommodations, candidates must provide the below mentioned supporting documents: